ihor/NSPL/README.md

 =====

 Nspl contains the following modules:
-- [nspl\f](#nsplf) - provides the most popular higher-order functions: functions that act on or return other functions
+- [nspl\f](#nsplf) - provides the most popular higher-order functions: functions that act on or return other functions.
+Helps to write code in functional programming paradigm.
 - [nspl\op](#nsplop) - provides lambda-functions that perform standard PHP operations and can be passed as callbacks to higher-order functions.
 Mimics Python's [operator](https://docs.python.org/2/library/operator.html) module
 - [nspl\a](#nspla) - provides missing array functions
 - [nspl\ds](#nsplds) - provides non-standard data structures and methods to work with them